dotnet-architecture/eShopOnContainers/deploy/az/servicefabric/LinuxContainers/readme.md

 # Deploying Azure Service Fabric (No Secured)

-The ARM template `servicefabricdeploy.json` and its parameter file (`servicefabricdeploy.parameters.json`) are used to create a service fabric cluster environment for windows containers.
+The ARM template `servicefabricdeploy.json` and its parameter file (`servicefabricdeploy.parameters.json`) are used to create a service fabric cluster environment for linux containers.

 ## Editing servicefabricdeploy.parameters.json file